-I'm not a huge lover of soft cookies, so I was almost sure I would try them and forget about them, as it happens with so many new recipes.
+I'm not a huge lover of soft cookies, so I was almost sure I would try them and forget about them, as happens with so many new recipes.
+Well, I was wrong.
+Especially when it comes to this recipe, with that fantastic spiced pumpkin flavor we all love.

-- Baking powder and baking soda: are used as leaveners to help the cookies rise, so make sure they aren't expired.
+- Baking powder and baking soda: make sure they aren't expired.

 How to make whoopie pies

-Add spices and vanilla.
-Mix well.
+- Add spices and vanilla.
+Stir to integrate.

-Add the sifted dry ingredients and incorporate them until no dry spots remain.
+- Add the sifted dry ingredients and incorporate them until no dry spots remain.
 Don't overmix.

 The mixture will be softer than you probably think it should be.
 More like a thick cake batter than a cookie, and that is fine.
 You can see in the images below that they do hold their shape before and after being baked.